20 Different Types of Snakes in Louisiana

 Because of their small size, these snakes in Louisiana may appear innocuous, yet they are quite poisonous.

-Most of them are just around 12 inches long and hardly ever grow to be more than 18 inches.
-Although the pygmy is officially classified as a rattlesnake, they rarely rattle.
+Most pygmy snakes are around 12 inches long and hardly ever grow to be more than 18 inches.
+Although the pygmy is officially classified as a rattlesnake, it rarely rattles.

 Their tendency to strike stealthily and without warning makes them extremely deadly in urban settings.